Theory of orientation averaging in X-ray spectroscopies: understanding polarization dependence in a Cartesian tensor approach: Conclusion

 The key advantages of this framework are threefold.
 First, it provides explicit, closed-form expressions for orientation-averaged intensities that cleanly separate experimental geometry from sample electronic structure, enabling straightforward interpretation of polarization-dependent measurements.
 Second, it handles arbitrary point-group symmetries without requiring case-by-case derivations, making it broadly applicable across diverse materials systems.
 Third, it seamlessly integrates with ab initio calculations from packages like OpenMolcas and ORCA, eliminating the need for coordinate transformations and enabling quantitative predictions of spectral features.

 We present the first derivation of RIXS powder averages within a Cartesian tensor framework, providing explicit formulae for the E1E1, E1E2, and E2E1 contributions, together with a systematic methodology for obtaining the E2E2 term and even higher order terms.
+We project these averages onto the fundamental linear polarizations $\sigma$ and $\pi$, and thereby extract the principal components (two for both E1E1 and E1E2/E2E1).

 We validated our approach through detailed analysis of RIXS measurements at the Ce L$_3$ edge in \ce{CeO2}.
-The framework successfully reproduces the absence of angular dependence in L$_3$M$_5$ RIXS and explains the pronounced $\cos^2{\alpha}$ behavior of the 6.5 eV vtc feature — arising from its unique totally symmetric A$_{1g}$ final state, combined to the closed shell electronic structure of the ground state.
+The framework successfully reproduces the absence of angular dependence in L$_3$M$_5$ RIXS and explains the pronounced $\cos^2{\alpha}$ behavior of the 6.5 eV vtc feature, arising from the ground state and final state sharing the same $A_{1g}$ symmetry.
 For verification and educational purposes, group theory was employed to deduce the analytical angular dependence for each transition.

 Our formalism naturally treats circular polarization for electric multipole transitions (E1 and E2) and reproduces the known result that E1E2 interference in absorption vanishes upon orientational averaging.